telerik/maui-docs/controls/dataform/overview.md

 * [Grouping]({%slug dataform-grouping%}) support that allows you to group the editors.

 * [Data annotations support]({%slug dataform-data-annotations%})&mdash;To customize the way data is interpreted in DataForm you can use helpers in the form of Data Annotations.
-Use annotations like Required, DataType, Display, RegularExpression and more.
+Use annotations like `Required`, `DataType`, `Display`, `RegularExpression` and more.

 * [Different layouts]({%slug dataform-layouts%})&mdash;Arrange the editors and the groups using different layouts like stack, grid and more.

+* [Grouping support]({%slug dataform-grouping%})&mdash;Organize editors in groups for better user experience.
+Groups can be applied directly in the XAMl, in the ViewModel or in both.

 * [Commands support]({%slug dataform-commands%}) for validation and commit data and canceling the commit operation.

 * [Flexible Styling API]({%slug dataform-styling%}) for customizing the look of the DataForm, its Editors, Groups and Headers.
 In addition you can customize the error and validation messages.

+* [Localization support]({%slug dataform-localization%})&mdash;Translate the text displayed as a validation error message to other languages, so that your application can be adapted to different regions.
+In addition by using the `DataAnnotations` you can apply localization to the editors `HeaderText` and `Placeholder`.

 ## Next Steps